 I have, and his name is Rick Mendoza.

 We met because I was working with a client who decided he wanted to hire a paparazzi and sent me on a mission to find one.
-I placed an ad, set up several appointments and headed to the Starbucks in Beverly Hills – the top spot for a mix of both wanna-be’s and mover n’ shaker meetups.
+I placed an ad, set up several appointments, and headed to the Starbucks in Beverly Hills – the top spot for a mix of both wanna-be’s and mover n’ shaker meetups.
 I chatted with each applicant, the next worst than the last…no equipment, no spots they’d stake out, no idea where celebrities would be, nada.
 My heart sank as none were experienced in what we needed.
 I had failed my task.

-Next thing I know, a man leans into my left side and gently says, “Excuse me, but I couldn’t help but overhear what you need and I am exactly who you’re looking for…” I glanced and beheld a cool lookin’ cat with a pork pie hat, horned rimmed spectacles, a bright bandana, vintage T and a massive black and white striped Beetlejuice camera.
+Next thing I know, a man leans into my left side and gently says, “Excuse me, but I couldn’t help but overhear what you need and I am exactly who you’re looking for…” I glanced and beheld a cool-lookin’ cat with a pork pie hat, horned-rimmed spectacles, a bright bandana, vintage T, and a massive black and white striped Beetlejuice camera.
 He explained his status and gave a brief description of his history, including that he was one of the O.G.’s of TMZ.
 Yep, that’s right – he helped create it way back when it was a fledging blog…and then became a storyline himself here and here.
 The guy who got his foot ran over by Britney Spears?
 And spent days following her around?
 Yup, that’s him…

 For the last 20+ years, every celebrity image you’ve seen has most likely been shot by his telephoto lens.
 He’s been featured in The New York Times, Los Angeles Magazine (more than once), Rolling Stone, Radar Online, (more than once), Entertainment Weekly, a cool YouTube video generating 1.7 million views, all the way to South China newspapers and Jerusalem Post.

 A common question used to be asked: Stalkers or Photojournalists?
-You see, somewhere along the way, “paparazzi” stopped being a dirty word representing some strange, scary, stalkerish person peering in your windows – and instead became the hype machine who could share your image to the masses.
+You see, somewhere along the way, “paparazzi” stopped being a dirty word representing some strange, scary, stalkerish person peering in your windows – and instead became the hype machine that could share your image to the masses.
 Nowadays, they could and can make you famous.
 Crazy, right?
 Mendoza, A.K.A.
 “Sellebrity Rick” is now on speed dial for A-D listers.
 He is the “go-to” guy when you want to show yourself to the world, which increasingly everyone does, therefore it becomes harder to stand out among a sea of Look At Me…

-I asked him, who I fondly refer to against his wishes as “PapRick”, what are his top 10 pieces of advice – whether it be in love, life and business…what has he learned in his incredible life journey?
+I asked him, who I fondly refer to against his wishes as “PapRick”, what are his top 10 pieces of advice – whether it be in love, life, and business…what has he learned in his incredible life journey?

 Here is what he shared: